China premier warns against loose money policies

 That would cap the urban unemployment rate at around 4 percent, he said.

-"We want to stabilize economic growth because we need to guarantee employment essentially," Li was quoted by the Workers' Daily as saying on Monday.
-His remarks were made at a union meeting two weeks ago but were only published in full this week, just days before a pivotal Communist Party plenum to set policy opens.
+"We want to stabilise economic growth because we need to guarantee employment essentially," Li was quoted by the Workers' Daily as saying on Monday.
+His remarks were made at a union meeting two weeks ago but were only published in full this week.

-Yet even as authorities keep an eye on growth, Li sounded a warning on easy credit supply, which he said had topped 100 trillion yuan ($16.4 trillion) in the world's second-biggest economy.
+Yet even as authorities keep an eye on growth, Li sounded a warning on easy credit supply, which he said had exceeded 100 trillion yuan in the world's second-biggest economy.

 "Our outstanding M2 money supply has at the end of March exceeded 100 trillion yuan, and that is already twice the size of our gross domestic product (GDP)," Li was quoting as saying.

-His comments echoed the government's hawkish stance on inflation, analysts said, and were separately affirmed on Tuesday by the central bank, which promised to keep policy prudent with appropriate fine-tuning as well as to "resolutely repress" property speculation.
+His comments affirmed the government's hawkish stance on inflation, and did not signal any changes in policy bias, said Tao Wang, an UBS economist.

-Still, Li's remarks underscore the fine line China must walk to create economic growth and jobs for social stability, while guarding against excesses that may hurt itself in the long run.
+But they underscore the fine line China must toe to create economic growth and jobs for social stability, while guarding against excesses that may hurt its fortunes in the long run.

-China's authorities have criticized the country's $8.5-trillion economy - powered by heavy reliance on exports and investment - as unstable and on an unsustainable growth path.
+Powered by heavy reliance on exports and investment, Chinese authorities have long criticised the country's $8.5-trillion economy as unstable and on an unsustainable growth path.

-To retool the economy, its new leaders have signaled they are willing to tolerate slower expansion in exchange for cleaner growth led by consumption.
+To retool the economy, China's new leaders have signalled they are willing to tolerate slower expansion in exchange for cleaner growth led by consumption.

 Buffeted by sluggish export sales and in part on the government's deliberate attempt to slow activity, China's economy is sagging towards its slackest pace of expansion in 23 years this year, at 7.5 percent.